Växjö Cathedral: Architecture

 The oldest parts of the current building are the base of the tower and the pillars of the nave; they incorporate building material from the 12th century.
-The walls of the upper part of the tower largely date form the end of the Middle Ages, though as noted above, the appearance of the tower has changed substantially throughout the centuries.
+The walls of the upper part of the tower largely date from the end of the Middle Ages, though as noted above, the appearance of the tower has changed substantially throughout the centuries.
 North of the tower is an addition from the 1750s, while the southern extension of the tower is medieval.
 The choir walls are also medieval, the remnants of an originally larger choir from the 13th century.
 The easternmost parts of both aisles date from 1849 to 1850, and the southern annex to the choir was built as a sacristy in 1898–99.

 The exterior of the cathedral is predominantly painted red, with the dressed stone around windows, blind arcades and other stone elements painted white.
 The building consists of a nave with two aisles with a rectangular floor plan, a broad western tower and a square choir.
 The large windows in the south and north walls date from Brunius' reconstruction.
 The west façade is decorated with blind arcades created during the major restoration in the 1950s.
 The tower supports two tall spires and has nine bell openings.
 The main entrance to the cathedral is located in the base of the tower, in the west façade.
 Its current appearance dates from the middle of the 19th century; the copper-covered doors and the ornamental window in the tympanum are from the 1950s.
 A second entrance, built in the 1950s, is located in the south wall.
 A single copper roof covers both the nave, the aisles and the choir.